Akhero47/Pythonpatterns/README.md

 # Pythonpatterns
-Spirographs in python using turtle
+Spirographs in python using turtle moudule.
+Just diffrent python programs to generate different patterns,